-Last Friday we set off from Edinburgh, bound for Gairloch in the West Highlands.
-We were off on another Scottish travel adventure with the Wee White Dug.
+Last Friday we left Edinburgh, bound for Gairloch in the West Highlands.
+We were off on another Scottish adventure with The Wee White Dug – yippee.

-Mr G was grumpy from a bout of man flu, combined with a week of working night shift.
+Mr G was grumpy from a combination of man flu and working night shift.
 My nerves were shot to pieces from listening to his loud and incessant coughing.

 Finally, an hour into our drive Mr G’s mood lifted and I breathed a sigh of relief.